 Provides antimicrobial protection (acidity, fatty acid and lysosome)

-Protection bacteria and fungal infections
+Protection from bacterial and fungal infections

 What is earwax impaction?